Safe sleep for your baby

-- Avoid baby monitors and other commercial devices that claim to reduce the risk of SIDS.
+- Avoid baby monitors and other commercial devices that claim to reduce the risk of SUID.
 The American Academy of Pediatrics discourages the use of monitors and other devices because of ineffectiveness and safety issues.

 - Offer a pacifier.
-Sucking on a pacifier at nap time and bedtime may reduce the risk of SIDS.
+Sucking on a pacifier at nap time and bedtime may reduce the risk of SUID.
 One caveat — if you're breast-feeding, wait to offer a pacifier until your baby is 3 to 4 weeks old and you've settled into an effective nursing routine.If your baby's not interested in the pacifier, don't force it.
 Try again another day.
 If the pacifier falls out of your baby's mouth while he or she is sleeping, don't pop it back in.

 - Immunize your baby.
 There's no evidence that routine immunizations increase SUID risk.
 Some evidence indicates immunizations can help prevent SUID.